We no longer test car tyres. For more CHOICE recommendations, check out our top 50 product reviews.

 Each tyre varies in its tread pattern and rubber mix, and is a compromise between a number of requirements, such as grip and durability.
 Generally, a soft tyre provides better grip but also leaves more rubber on the road, so won't last as long as a harder model.
 Racing tyres are an extreme example: they're very soft and practically glue the car to the track, but may only last for part of one race – if that.

 Rolling resistance relates to the amount of energy needed to move a vehicle along the road.
 Theoretically, the lower the rolling resistance, the less fuel required.
 There's no single consistent testing method used by manufacturers to measure rolling resistance or to determine how it relates to fuel economy.
-With some manufacturers claiming up to 10% better fuel economy with low rolling resistance tyres under certain driving conditions, we have developed a method to test this for ourselves in addition to our regular braking and cornering tests.
+Some manufacturers claim up to 10% better fuel economy with low rolling resistance tyres under certain driving conditions.

 Each tyre has standard markings to help you pick the right size and type for your car.
 It's a confusing mix of letters and numbers, and measurements in millimetres and inches.